sta199-fa20-002/website/public/labs/lab-03-nobel-laureates.utf8.md

 <div class = "commit">

-`r emo::ji("white_check_mark")` `r emo::ji("arrow_up")` <b>Team Member 3</b>: Knit, commit and push your changes to GitHub with an appropriate commit message again.
+✅ ⬆️ <b>Team Member 3</b>: Knit, commit and push your changes to GitHub with an appropriate commit message again.
 Make sure to commit and push all changed files so that your Git pane is cleared up afterwards.

 <b>All other team members</b>: <b>Pull</b> to get the updated documents GitHub.
 Click on the .Rmd file, and you should see the responses to exercises 4 and 5.